NCAR/aircraft_projects/scripts/data_flow/readme.md

 The `report` method is not accessed in the `__init__` method, but once the Setup class is initialized it can be called to send the report to the user's email address.

 ### Process

+The Process class is designed to automate and streamline the handling of various data files.
+The class provides a structured approach to executing a series of processing steps, such as converting raw data into netCDF format, reordering netCDF files, and processing 3vCPI data.
+Additionally, it includes methods for extracting dates from filenames and moving merged files to specified directories.
+The class is initialized with a comprehensive set of parameters.
+When initialized in push_data, the Process class is passed these parameters from the Setup class.

+`__init__`

+The `__init__` method performs the following steps:

+ 1. Tracks the processing status with the class variable `self.stat` which is passed the current version of the processing status.
+ 2. Determines the LRT netCDF processing modes using the FindFiles Class
+ 3. Find ADS files and extracts the date from the filename
+ 4. Processes other file types based on flight number
+ 5. Process and generate files: if the `process` flag from Step 2 is set to `True` it iterates over the keys in the file extension dictionary and performs the following
+    - `process_core_data` for each key to call nimbus and create the netcdf files
+    - If threeVCPI is set to TRUE in fieldProc_setup.py then `process_threeVCPI` will process 2d and OAP files.
+    - If PMS2D is set to True then `process_pms2d_files` will be called
+ 6. Once the processing is done, it loops through the file extensions again and finds additional files except for ADS and LRT.
+ 7. If QATools is set to True, a `generate_QAtools` is run and a QA ipynb is exported as an html.

 ### GDrive